 In December 2021, the Company participated in the capital increase by cash of Energenesis Biomedical Co., Ltd. (Energenesis) with the amount of \$6,375.
-As of December 31, 2021, the Energenesis' ownership held by the Company was 2.42%.
+As of December 31, 2022, the Energenesis' ownership held by the Company was 2.4%.

-No strategic investments were disposed for the years ended December 31, 2021 and 2020, and there were no transfers of any cumulative gain or loss within equity relating to these investments.
+No strategic investments were disposed for the years ended December 31, 2022 and 2021, and there were no transfers of any cumulative gain or loss within equity relating to these investments.

-Please refer to note 6(u) for market risk of the Company.
+Please refer to note 6(w) for market risk of the Company.

-As of December 31, 2021 and 2020, the Company did not provide any aforementioned financial assets as collateral for its loans.
+As of December 31, 2022 and 2021, the Company did not provide any aforementioned financial assets as collateral for its loans.